lomicster/lomicster/README.md

 - 👋 Hi, I’m @lomicster.
-- 👀 I’m interested in QA Automation, API testing and machine learning.
+- 👀 I’m interested in Project Management, QA Automation, API testing and machine learning.
-- 🌱 I’m currently learning Java Script.
+- 🌱 I’m currently learning Project Management by Google, AWS and Azure fundamentals, Java Script and Python.
 - 💞️ I’m looking to collaborate on interesting project but prety new in development.
 - 📫 How to reach me: slack my U01MWR44XFH .